-The United Nations has completed key stages of work on two compacts related to migration and refugees, winning cautious praise from migrant advocates and church officials.
+New York, N.Y. — The United Nations has completed key stages of work on two compacts related to migration and refugees, winning cautious praise from migrant advocates and church officials.

 "Even just the idea of international cooperation on the issue of migration was a victory.
 Now, it needs to be institutionalized," Maryknoll Sr. Marvie Misolas, representative of the Maryknoll Office for Global Concerns at the U.N., said about the compact on migration, the U.N.'s first.

 "Now we have a basis from which to work," said Sr. Janet Kinney, a member of the Sisters of St. Joseph of Brentwood, New York, and the executive director of the Partnership for Global Justice, a U.N.-based advocacy group.

 The global compacts are documents that are not legally binding but provide a framework for nations to work together to manage the current wave of migration, in which 68.5 million people worldwide have been displaced.
 The compacts stem from the 2016 New York Declaration, in which the United Nations concluded it had to deal with the increasing challenges of global migration.

 U.N. members approved the final text of the migrant compact, "Global Compact for Safe, Orderly and Regular Migration," on July 13 after more than a year of meetings in New York.
 The compact is expected to be formally adopted at a Dec.
 10-11 conference in Marrakech, Morocco.